Lagayan: Government

+Local government

 Lagayan, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The mayor, vice mayor, and the councillors are elected directly by the people through an election, which is held every three years.

 Elected officials

+Education

+The Lagayan Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public schools, from primary to secondary schools.